GFW-knocker/AndroidLibXrayLite/README_fetch.md

 `fetchWeb` and `resolveDoH` are **synchronous**: each one performs the whole exchange — DNS, TCP, TLS handshake, HTTP round trip, body read — before it returns, holding the calling thread for up to `timeout` milliseconds.
-Use a `Thread`, an `ExecutorService`, or a coroutine on `Dispatchers.IO`. invoke static methods from a background thread.Being inside a `Service` does not help, since service callbacks also run on the main thread.
+Use a `Thread`, an `ExecutorService`, or a coroutine on `Dispatchers.IO`.
+Being inside a `Service` does not help, since service callbacks also run on the main thread.

 ---